skoruba/IdentityServer4.Admin/README.md

 # Plan & Vision:

-- Add more unit and integration tests ☺
+- Add more unit and integration tests :blush:
 - Extend administration for another protocols

 # Licence